vasigorc/wasm_definitive_guide/chapter_06/README.md

   - `FORCE_FILESYSTEM=1` - Our library expects to be able to write to the filesystem.
 Out of the box, it is not alled for JavaScript apps running in browsers.
 By enabling this flag, we enable a filesystem abstraction that will write to local storage available by adding a compiler directive.
 Thus Emscripten, will simulate a filesystem.
   - `ALLOW_MEMORY_GROWTH=1` - This simulates WebAssembly's memory module, that we've previously declared manually (64B per page with ability to demand more pages).
   - `INVOKE_RUN=0` - Doesn't invoke the program, when it is loaded
-  - `EXPORTED_RUNTIME_METHODS="['callMain']"` - Used in conjunction, with the previous flag, points to the method that will launch the program
+  - `EXPORTED_RUNTIME_METHODS="['callMain', 'cwrap']"` - Used in conjunction, with the previous flag, list methods that will be available in the invoking environment
+    - `callMain` above points to the entry point of the binary
+    - `cwrap` - a convenince method from Emscripten that will generate a JavaScript for invoking a particular `C` function
+  - `EXPORTED_FUNCTIONS="['_main', '_run_test']"` - Complementary to `EXPORTED_RUNTIME_METHODS`, only that it is applicable in the context of the target binary.
+This is similar to Docker's `expose` vs `publish` ports. `EXPORTED_FUNCTIONS` would stand for `expose` in this case.
 - `LINKER_OPT`, libraries that our programs will need to be linked to.

 ### Explorting the project